Board Recruitment

 Specific Requirements:

-• Active participation in all scheduled board, action team, and task force meetings which take place between 10:00 am to 5:00 pm EST
+• Active participation in all scheduled board, action team, and task force meetings.

-• Board members (or their institutions) must bear the cost of board participation, specifically travel and lodging costs associated with attendance at the annual retreat if in-person.
-MER offers each board member a $250 yearly stipend to assist with board participation costs.
-MER also covers the cost of some meals during the retreat.
+• Bear the cost of board participation, specifically travel and lodging costs associated with attendance at the annual retreat if in-person.
+(MER offers each board member a $250 yearly stipend to assist with board participation costs.)

 Benefits: